Bluegg/homebrew-bluegg/README.md

 ## Where am I?

-This is a repo containing all of Bluegg's Homebrew Taps.
+This is a repository containing all of Bluegg's Homebrew Taps.
 Each Tap has its own Ruby file for the installation of a Formula.

 ## How do they work?